taro-rb/taro/README.md

 - `'Timestamp'` - renders a `Time` as unix timestamp integer and turns incoming integers into a `Time`
 - `'UUID'` - accepts and renders UUIDs

-Also, when using the generator, `ErrorsType` and `ErrorDetailsType` are generated as a starting point for unified error presentation. `ErrorsType` can render invalid `ActiveRecord` instances, `ActiveModel::Errors` and other data structures.
+Also, when using the rails generator, `ErrorsType` and `ErrorDetailsType` are generated as a starting point for unified error presentation. `ErrorsType` can render invalid `ActiveRecord` instances, `ActiveModel::Errors` and other data structures.

 ### Enums